g-andrade/deigma/README.md

 [![](https://img.shields.io/hexpm/v/deigma.svg?style=flat)](https://hex.pm/packages/deigma)
 [![](https://travis-ci.org/g-andrade/deigma.png?branch=master)](https://travis-ci.org/g-andrade/deigma)

-### <span id="deigma_-_Rate_limiter_with_self-adjusting_sampling">deigma - Rate limiter with self-adjusting sampling</span>
+### <span id="deigma_-_Metric_rate_limiter_with_automatic_sampling">deigma - Metric rate limiter with automatic sampling</span>

 `deigma` is a library for Erlang/OTP and Elixir that allows you to rate limit event metrics by sampling them.

-The sampling rate is continuously adjusted over a one second window so that the events that go through are likely to be a good representation of what's happening in the system.
+The sampling rate is calculated automatically and continuously adjusted over a one second window so that the events that go through are representative of what's happening in the system.

 #### <span id="Usage">Usage</span>